Skip to content

 Richness in Natural Oil

 Seeking that perfect morning burst of energy or a way to relax and wind down after dinner?
 Look no further than coffee beans!
 Enjoy the robust flavor profiles plus enticing aromas from both espresso and coffee.
 But don’t forget about crema.
-That creamy golden layer atop an espresso shot creates truly remarkable perfection.
+That creamy golden layer atop an espresso shot creates a smooth, creamy layer on top of espresso.

 The secret lies in their oil content.
 After roasting for longer periods at higher temperatures, those extra-oily espresso beans create melt-in-your-mouth goodness beyond compare.
 But be warned!
 If you try to swindle yourself out of crema by using regular coffee beans instead, don’t even think about it.
 Sick to the dark espresso coffee beans for truly velvety satisfaction every time.